|

 Generate reports

-You can generate the following asset or fleet report for drives and motors:
+You can generate the following asset or fleet report for drives, motors, and rotating equipment:

 Instant asset report for Drives